andrewletz/Quack-Compiler/README.md

 ## Quack-Compiler
-Generates assembly-like C code from a given Quack program.
+A fully functioning Quack compiler that generates assembly-like C code from a given Quack program.

 Created by Andrew Letz and [Nate Letz](https://github.com/touchette).